-You can also edit, rename, delete, or make a copy of existing filter by selecting the existing filter available in the Filter By field, and then select Edit or Delete.
+You can also edit, rename, delete, or make a copy of an existing filter by selecting the existing filter available in the Filter By field, and then selecting Edit or Delete.
 For example, to rename an existing filter, open the list of saved filters under Filter By field, hover over the filter that you want to edit or delete and select the required operation available against the filter name.
 Once you are done with your required operations, you can click SAVE.
-If incase, you don’t want to make any changes click CLEAR.
+If in case, you don’t want to make any changes click CLEAR.

 - Blocked: – Cards that are blocked on the board and need attention.

 - Unassigned: – Cards that are still waiting to be pulled or yet to be assigned to any team member.

 - Overdue: – Cards that have already crossed the ‘Due date’ set for the card.

 - Off-Estimates: -Cards that have already taken longer than the estimates defined.

 Teams Filter: Using the filter, you can view only those cards that are assigned to the team members associated with the team you select in the Filter.
 The Team is defined at the enterprise level where users are selected to be part of a team and the Team list displays these in the filter, provided any of the members from the team are assigned to your board.
 For example, if there are 15 teams at the enterprise level and members from only 4-5 teams have been invited to this board, only those teams will be displayed in the Filter list.
 If the team members are removed or added to the team and these members are/were assigned on your board, the cards will be displayed with effect to the new team.
 Read more on Defining Teams.